Basic Information

 - Other names Upper Delta, Lower Delta

-- Current status Has been subdivided with the Savannah College of Art and Design owning much of Lower Delta, the house built by Hudson is privately owned, and another portion of the land has been developed into a residential housing development called Telfair Plantation (Northern Money Southern Land, p.
+- Current status Delta Plantation has been subdivided with the Savannah College of Art and Design owning much of Lower Delta.
+The house built by Hudson is privately owned, and another portion of the land has been developed into a residential housing development called Telfair Plantation (1, p.
 140).

 Timeline

-- 1852 By this time Cheves's plantation was simply called Delta Plantation.
-Upon Cheves's death, the property was again divided into two, a portion going to of each of his sons.
-Langdon Cheves Jr. would inherit Lower Delta with Upper Delta going to Dr. Charles Cheves (Northern Money Southern Land, p.
+- 1852 Upon Cheves's death, the property was again divided into two, a portion going to each of his sons.
+Langdon Cheves, Jr. inherited Lower Delta, while Upper Delta went to Dr. Charles Cheves (1, p.
 140).

-- 1921 Upper Delta would be owned by the descendants of Dr. Charles Cheves until it was sold to Frederick M. Eslick (Northern Money Southern Land, p.
+- 1921 Upper Delta was owned by the descendants of Dr. Charles Cheves until it was sold to Frederick M. Eslick (1, p.
 140).

 - 1929 Upper and Lower Delta were once again joined with the purchase of both sections by H. Keirstede Hudson.
-Total size of the two combined pieces was 2,700 acres (Northern Money Southern Land, p.
+Total size of the two combined tracts was 2,700 acres (1, p.
 140).

-Hudson would soon have a large house built at Delta and would continue to grow the land size of his plantation increasing it to 6,444 acres by 1938.
-Among these purchases were Cane Knoll Plantation, Bellinger Hill Plantation, and Hardee Plantation (Northern Money Southern Land, pp. 138-140).
+Hudson had a large house built at Delta in 1931; he continued to amass neighboring lands until his plantation reached 6,444 acres in 1938.
+Among these purchases were Cane Knoll Plantation, Bellinger Hill Plantation, and Hardee Plantation (1, pp. 138-140).

-Shortly after the Denhams purchased, they sold 2,940 acres to the Salem Investment Company (Northern Money Southern Land, p.
+Shortly after the Denhams purchased Delta, they sold 2,940 acres to the Salem Investment Company (1, p.
 140).

 - ?
-Harry C. Haskell Jr. purchased the tract from Salem Investment Company (Northern Money Southern Land, p.
+Harry C. Haskell Jr. purchased the tract from Salem Investment Company (1, p.
 140).

-Soon after Carolina Taylor took posession in 1972, the two separate tracts were for the third time adjoined and conveyed to the Delta Plantation Development Corporation (Northern Money Southern Land, p.
+Soon after Carolina Taylor took posession in 1972, the two separate tracts were for the third time adjoined and conveyed to the Delta Plantation Development Corporation (1, p.
 140).

 Land